DSchroer/schroer.ca/source/_posts/minecraft.md

 tags: minecraft; docker; terraform
 ---

-I started playing Minecraft back in 2009 just after the beta version released.
+I started playing Minecraft back in 2009 just after the beta version was released.
 I have fond memories exploring the worlds and setting up home servers so that my brother and I could play together.
 Now its 2020 and we are in a global pandemic.
 Everyone is isolating and we have to deal with that.
 So my friends and I have started to play Minecraft again.
 I setup a simple server on Google Cloud Platform that only costs around a dollar a month for our usage.
 In this post I will go over the pieces that I used to build that server and how you can setup your own.

 <!-- more -->